Vinyovoy95/audio_transcription_tool/readme.md

 Audio Transcription Tool
 Overview

-This project provides a complete script for automatically transcribing audio files using OpenAI's Whisper model.
-The code has been extensively tested and is ready for operational use.
+Audio Transcription Tool is a complete solution for the automatic transcription of audio files using OpenAI’s Whisper model.
+Designed for operational use, the tool offers efficient processing of large audio datasets, ensuring high transcription quality, robust metadata collection, and clear output structuring.

+Ideal for forensic analysts, researchers, and professionals needing reliable speech-to-text conversion across a variety of audio formats.

 Features

-✅ Extraction of compressed files (.zip and .rar supported if the rarfile module is installed).
+Compressed File Extraction: Automatically extracts .zip and .rar files (requires rarfile module for .rar support).

-✅ Recursive search for audio files across folders and subfolders.
+Recursive Audio Search: Detects audio files within folders and subfolders automatically.

-✅ Automatic audio transcription using Whisper (supports multiple formats).
+Automatic Transcription: Converts audio to text using OpenAI's Whisper model (supports multiple audio formats).

-✅ Metadata collection: file size, duration, modification date.
+Metadata Collection: Captures file size, audio duration, and last modification date.

-✅ Generation of a complete transcription report in .json format, combining metadata and text.
+Consolidated JSON Reporting: Generates a detailed .json report combining metadata and transcribed text.

-✅ Progress monitoring through a clear and responsive progress bar (tqdm).
+Progress Monitoring: Real-time progress bar using tqdm for tracking processing status.

 Requirements

-Python 3.12
+Python: 3.12

 Libraries
 whisper

 pydub

 tqdm

-rarfile (optional, for .rar extraction)
+rarfile (optional, for .rar extraction support)

-You can install the required packages via:
+Install all dependencies via:

+bash
+Copiar
+Editar
 pip install -r requirements.txt
 Usage

-Clone the repository or copy the script.
+Clone the repository or copy the script to your environment.

-Install dependencies using the provided command.
+Install dependencies:

+bash
+Copiar
+Editar
+pip install -r requirements.txt
 Run the script:

+bash
+Copiar
+Editar
 python script.py

-Follow the on-screen prompts:
+Follow the prompts:

-Specify the input directory (where your audio files or compressed archives are located).
+Select the input directory (containing your audio files or compressed archives).

-Specify the output directory (where the transcription reports will be saved).
+Select the output directory (where the JSON reports will be saved).

 How It Works

-The script first extracts any .zip and .rar archives found.
+The script first extracts any .zip or .rar archives found.

-It searches for audio files across all nested folders.
+It searches recursively for supported audio files in all subfolders.

 For each audio file:

-Metadata such as size, duration, and last modification date is collected.
+Metadata (size, duration, modification date) is collected.

-The audio is transcribed using Whisper.
+Transcription is performed using OpenAI Whisper.

-A structured dictionary is created with all the information.

-After processing all files, a single .json file is generated containing the complete report.
+Data is structured into a dictionary.

+Finally, a single .json report consolidates all audio information and transcriptions.

 Notes

-If the rarfile module is not installed, .rar files will be skipped automatically (with a warning).
+If the rarfile library is not installed, .rar files will be skipped automatically (with a warning).

-For higher transcription quality, you may switch the Whisper model to "medium" or "large".
+To improve transcription quality, you can upgrade the Whisper model to "medium" or "large".

+Supported audio file extensions include:

-Files from all supported audio extensions are processed: .mp3, .wav, .m4a, .aac, .flac, .ogg, .caf, .amr, .opus.
+.mp3, .wav, .m4a, .aac, .flac, .ogg, .caf, .amr, .opus.

 Example Output

-Each entry in the final .json report includes:
+Each entry in the generated .json report will have the following structure:

+json
+Copiar
+Editar
 {
     "arquivo": "example_audio.m4a",
     "caminho": "C:/Users/Example/Path/example_audio.m4a",